 1 November 1979

 Posing as a convict named Valzhan, Buck Rogers has been taken to a penal colony on Zeta Minor where he springs a female inmate named Jen Burton.
-The young woman had taken the blame for crimes committed by her boyfriend, Malary Pantera , and the Directorate wants her to testify against him.
+The young woman had taken the blame for crimes committed by her boyfriend, Malary Pantera, and the Earth Defense Directorate wants her to testify against him.
 However, she still loves Pantera and refuses to cooperate, and Pantera happens to have a business associate back on Earth, a Zetan diplomat whose involvement could be exposed once she testifies.
-Furthermore, they have to cross a desert on foot to make it to the nearest spaceport and are being followed by a malfunctioning android prison guard, damaged during the prison break.
+Furthermore, they have to cross a desert on foot to succeed to the nearest spaceport and are being followed by a malfunctioning android prison guard, damaged during the prison break.

 8 November 1979

-The Earth is negotiating with the planet Ruatha to maintain its right to mine Barberite on the Ruathan held planet Madrea.
-While Buck is flying to keep the space between the planets clear he is lured to the planet Zantia by a phony distress call from two beautiful women.
-Zantia was once at war with Ruatha and is a planet almost entirely devoid of men.
-Buck is auctioned off and mated with the Prime Minister's daughter Ariela Dyne.
+Earth is negotiating with the planet Ruatha to maintain its right to mine Barberite on the Ruathan held planet Madrea.
+While Buck Rogers is flying to keep the space between the planets clear, he is lured to the planet Zantia by a phony distress call from two beautiful women.
+After bringing them home, a man named Cassius Thorne takes Buck into custody and has him sold and mated with the Prime Minister's daughter Ariela Dyne.
 Meanwhile, Wilma Deering arrives looking for Buck and learns that Buck is planning to meet with the Ruathan leader and expose the truth that Zantia has no warriors.
-Buck and must escape Zantia while finding a way to smooth the negotiations with the troublesome Ruathan diplomat.
+Buck and must escape Zantia while he finds a way to smooth the negotiations with the troublesome Ruathan diplomat.

 15 November 1979

-The President of the planet Genesia is no ordinary President...he is a 493-year-old child genius named Hieronymous Fox.
+The President of the planet Genesia is no ordinary President... he is a 493-year-old child genius named Hieronymous Fox.
 Originally from Earth's 20th century, he developed advanced cryogenics technology and had himself frozen before the nuclear holocaust.
 After being revived in the 25th century, Fox helped the struggling Genesia colony and they made him their leader.
 A political dissident named Roderick Zale has kidnapped him for ransom and held him captive on Aldebaran II.
-The President's bodyguard , Lt.
-Dia Cyrton, appeals to Earth for help in rescuing him but officially Earth cannot help.
-When her request is denied she enlists Buck to her cause who is only too eager to meet someone from his own time.
+The President's bodyguard, Lieutenant Dia Cyrton, appeals to Earth's Directorate for help to rescue him but officially Earth cannot help.
+When her request is denied, she enlists Buck to her cause who is only too eager to meet someone from his own time.

 29 November 1979

-Princess Ardala returns to Earth with a deadly space weapon that can destroy the planet city by city.
-She tells the Defense Directorate that she will proceed unless Buck Rogers is turned over to her so that she can marry him.
+Princess Ardala returns to Earth with a deadly space weapon that can destroy ever city on the planet.
+She informs the Defense Directorate that she will proceed unless Buck Rogers is turned over to her so that she can marry him.
 Dr. Huer initially refuses but when things look bleak, Buck departs to find a Draconian defector who lives in seclusion on Earth and knows the layout of Ardala's flagship.
 Unfortunately, the man is insane with fear of being captured and the only way to learn what he knows is to probe his mind.
-Meanwhile, Buck goes along to Ardala's ship to prepare for the wedding.
-However, with some assistance from an old Draconian defector, Buck tries to destroy Ardala's weapon before he becomes her groom.
+Meanwhile, Buck goes along to Ardala's flagship to prepare for the wedding and attempts to destroy Ardala's weapon before he becomes her groom.

 27 December 1979